KennyLoRI/pubMedNLP/DOCUMENTATION.md

 The keyword 'context' contains the provided texts of the retrieved documents of the vector search and the keyword 'question' is the user query.

-TODO: Explain Evaluation of question types with and without ensemble retriever and retriever evaluation
+TODO: Explain evaluation of question types with and without ensemble retriever and retriever evaluation @Daniel

 ### Results
 #### End-to-End Validation Results
 | temperature | abstract_only | metadata_strategy | granularity | top_k | retrieval_strategy | BLEU | ROUGE | BERTScore | BleuRT | Weighted Score |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |